PHart3/colimits-agda/HoTT-Agda/README.md

   It also contains new facts about homogeneous types and reformulates some of the basic theory of the Suspension type.
 - The third part is found in `lib.wild-cats` and develops wild category theory.
   In particular, it shows that 2-coherent left adjoints between wild categories preserve colimiting cocones.
+  It also develops a lot of the theory of (co)cones.

 ### Homotopy (directory `theorems/homotopy/`)